 The American Horticultural Society has oodles of good information including this map where you can determine which gardening zone you are in by zip code.

 Do you want to find natives for your zip code?

 Well, we try to keep it simple but, alas, it’s true.
 Not all native plants are equal.
-This plant finder by the National Wildlife Foundation shows you native plants in your zip code that provide the highest habitat value.
+This plant finder by the National Wildlife Federation shows you native plants in your zip code that provide the highest habitat value.

 Do you want to find a native plant for specific light, rainfall or bloomtime conditions?

 The Lady Johnson Wildflower Center provides an excellent plant finder – you can search native perennials for your area by light conditions, water needs and bloom times.

 Do you want to see native plants blooming now in the Mid-Atlantic?

 Check out what is blooming now from Adkins Arboretum.
 Adkins Arboretum is a local leader in promoting native plants and their resource page provides lots of helpful information for homeowners, and native design advice, particularly if you live on or near Maryland’s Eastern Shore.

 Do you want a great book about gardening in the Chesapeake Watershed?